 The island of Diu is one part of Daman and Diu union territory.
 It is about 60km from the temple city of Somnath in Gujarat.
 At Diu, There are some historic places from the Portuguese rule, such as the Diu fort.
 Diu is also known for its tranquil and not very touristy beaches.
 Since Diu is quite far from the major and most populated cities of India, not many Indians make it a destination.
 So Diu never overflows with tourists.
 But of all the destinations in Diu, there is one that stands out.
 A cluster of caves formed by uniquely coloured reddish brown rocks stand in a secluded corner of Diu city.
 The caves are called Naida caves.
 Tourist packages often miss the caves for reasons unknown to me.
 But that makes it a perfect destination for those who seek a quiet afternoon, walking through caves of multi-coloured rocks and watching the effects of light filter through them.

-Which city of India has a major financial bank named after it, but does not belong to the State Bank group?
-I’ll give you some hints.
-It is to the west of India and flourishes by the banks of the Vishwamitri river.
+Which city of India has a major financial bank named after it?
+It is in the west of India and flourishes by the banks of the Vishwamitri river.
 It is named after the Sanskrit word for a banyan tree.
 In fact, the emblem of the city is a banyan tree.
 The British named the city something other than its original name and that English name is more famous.
 The city is the second most important city in the state of Gujarat.
-It also has the second most important railway station in the Western Railway behind top-placed Mumbai.
+It also has the second most important railway station in the Western Railway behind Mumbai.
 The name is Vadodara, while the anglicised name is Baroda.
-The city is the home of Bank of Baroda.
+The city is the home to the Bank of Baroda.
 Continue reading